-A significant number of employees, supervisors, managers, and even vice presidents find themselves getting promoted and having to figure out not only how to detach from their old peers as well as how to fit in with their new ones.
+A significant number of employees, supervisors, managers, and even vice presidents find themselves getting promoted and having to figure out how to detach from their old peers as well as how to fit in with their new ones.
 The transition can be difficult to navigate, but these 10 behaviors can help you avoid the standard pitfalls and become more successful faster.

 - Leave your old job carefully.
 Exiting your old department with unfinished projects or messy relationships will undercut beliefs about your effectiveness and competence.
-So remember the old Boy Scout adage about leaving the campsite cleaner than you found it, and tidy up all aspects of your old job before moving on to the new one.
+So remember the old adage about leaving the campsite cleaner than you found it, and tidy up all aspects of your old job before moving on to the new one.

 - Acknowledge the strangeness of the situation.
 Let your old peers know: “This is going to be a new thing for all of us.”
 If a member of your new staff tried out for the job you’ve just started, don’t avoid the situation; instead, give it some fresh air and a little sunlight in a brief discussion: “You may not be completely comfortable with me in this role, and you may be feeling overlooked.
 I recognize that you have a real contribution to make, and I’m hoping we can work together to take the team/project forward.
 I’m also counting on you to let me know how I can help you be as successful as possible.”

 - Focus on building and keeping credibility, not on bossing everyone around.
 You won’t be exactly the same in your new role as you were in the old one.
 You’ll have to demonstrate competence and confidence — while still maintaining enough humility and care for the people who used to be your peers.

 - Know what kind of functional performance is required and make sure you can demonstrate it.
 Your new subordinates need to see you as an expert authority, and your new peers and superiors need to see that you’re capable.
 So if you need tutoring or extra practice, get it.